d2l-ai/d2l-en/chapter_multilayer-perceptrons/mlp-scratch.md

 Recall our earlier discussion of these intricacies (:numref:`sec_mlp`).
-We encourage the interested reader to examine the source code for `mxnet.gluon.loss.SoftmaxCrossEntropyLoss` to deepen their knowledge of implementation details.
+We encourage the interested reader to examine the source code for loss function to deepen their knowledge of implementation details.

 ```{.python .input}